WorstCase26/Speech_txt_videos/README.md

 # Video downloader and Speech to Text conversion tool
 <!--
-*** Thanks for checking out the ResumeTool.
+*** Thanks for checking out the Speech to Text conversion tool.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 ***